Producer and singer-songwriter Christopher “Prince Chrishan” Dotson was born with music pumping through his veins.

 According to a Billboard report from 2015, the track featuring Sage the Gemini peaked at No. 29 on Hot R&B/Hip-Hop Songs and No. 13 on Hot R&B Songs.

-“It’s definitely tough,” he mentioned.
-“It still is today, just the getting paid aspect of things.
-We don’t get paid like a regular job unless you move onto the executive side of things, you get a salary.
-But, when you’re a bubbling writer and producer and you’re doing all of this work, say it takes six months to get this record done, but the label won’t pay you for three months, six months.
-So, that’s like a year long process to get paid off of one thing and then you’re kind of expected to use that one thing, it’s like that money doesn’t really last long.”
+“It’s definitely tough,” he“It still is today, just the getting aspect of things.
+We don’t get paid like a regular job you move onto the executive side of things, you get a salary.
+But, when you’re a bubbling writer and producer and you’re doing all of this work, takes six months to get this record the label won’t you for three months, six months.
+So, that’s like a year long process to get paid to use that one thing, it’s like that money doesn’t really last long.”

 Despite some pitfalls, consistency has been one of the most helpful tools for Chrishan’s rise in the industry.
 His formula for success in the industry boils down to 20% talent and 80% work ethic.
 Along with his accomplishments as a songwriter and producer, he was also one of the driving forces behind some of the biggest hits in Hip-Hop and R&B through his record label Makasound Records.